 - Funding source that will be used,

 While the details are very important, the summary-level information is what will ultimately appear in the offer letter.
-If you have questions about this section, please contact Rocco Luiere (email@example.com).
+If you have questions about this section, please contact Katy Krieger (email@example.com) or TTF Offers (TTFOffers@uoregon.edu).

-- Generally, since the UO provides a primary business computer to all employees, it shouldn't be in startup; a research machine, however, should be included in startup.
+- Since the UO provides a primary business computer to all employees, basic computer equipment is included in the offer letter and should not be considered “startup”.
+However, research equipment (including computers), should be included in startup.

-- If your candidate meets the qualifications for the VPRI New Junior Faculty Research Award (assistant-level hire who does not otherwise have VPRI funding), the New Junior Faculty Research Award verbiage will be automatically added to the offer letter.
+- If your candidate meets the qualifications for the Office of the Vice President for Research and Innovation (OVPRI) New Junior Faculty Research Award (assistant-level hire who does not otherwise have OVPRI funding), the New Junior Faculty Research Award verbiage will be automatically added to the offer letter.

 - For the purpose of the term sheet, “relocation expenses” describes funds for relocating a lab, etc. Funding for moving expenses should be listed on the “offer input” tab (above summer salary).